Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Background

 \subsection{Predictor Statistical Significance}

 A central question in indoor propagation studies is whether each predictor contributes uniquely to explaining path loss beyond correlated alternatives.
 Standard practice combines coefficient $t$-tests with partial-$F$ tests via ANOVA to assess main effects and interactions under a linear modeling framework \cite{montgomeryDesignAnalysisExperiments2017}.
-For nested models $\mathcal{M}_0 \subset \mathcal{M}_1$, the partial-$F$ statistic compares residual sums of squares (RSS): {
+For nested models $\mathcal{M}_0 \subset \mathcal{M}_1$, the partial-$F$ statistic compares the residual sum of squares, here denoted by $SS_{\mathrm{res}}(\cdot)$, as given in Eq.~\eqref{eq:partialF}: {

-} where $n$ is the sample size and $p_k$ the number of parameters in $\mathcal{M}_k$.
+} where $i\in\{0,1\}$ indexes the reduced and full models, $N$ is the sample size, and $V_i$ is the number of predictors in $\mathcal{M}_i$ (excluding the intercept).
+Under $\mathcal{M}_0$ and standard regularity assumptions, $F$ follows an $F$ distribution with numerator and denominator degrees of freedom (df) $(V_1-V_0,\;N-V_1-1)$.
 A large $F$ indicates that the added terms (e.g., humidity or an interaction such as distance$\times$humidity) reduce unexplained variance beyond chance.

 Since indoor datasets are often unbalanced and predictors can be correlated (e.g., temperature with humidity), the choice of ANOVA type matters \cite{langsrudANOVAUnbalancedData2003}. \textit{Type~I} (sequential) ANOVA attributes sums of squares in the order variables enter the model and is order-dependent.
-It is mainly used for designed and balanced experiments. \textit{Type~II} ANOVA evaluates each main effect after adjusting for the other main effects (but not interactions) and is preferred when interactions are absent or explicitly excluded. \textit{Type~III} ANOVA tests each effect while adjusting for all other main effects and interactions, and is common when interaction terms are included.
+It is mainly used for designed and balanced experiments. \textit{Type~II} ANOVA evaluates each main effect after adjusting for the other main effects (but not interactions) and is preferred when interactions are absent or excluded. \textit{Type~III} ANOVA tests each effect while adjusting for all other main effects and interactions, and is common when interaction terms are included.
 Across types, collinearity inflates uncertainty and can obscure effects.
-For this reason, studies often report variance inflation factors (VIFs), standardize predictors, and interpret \textit{Type}~II and \textit{Type}~III results with caution.
+For this reason, studies often report variance inflation factors (VIFs), standardized predictors, and interpret \textit{Type}~II and \textit{Type}~III results with caution.